-- (2A) Subregulation (2) does not apply to a container that stores a hazardous chemical if: - (a) if subregulation 341(2) applies-the container is labelled as mentioned in that subregulation; or - (b) if subregulation 342(1A) applies-the container is labelled as mentioned in that subregulation. - (2B) Subregulation (2A) ceases to be in force at the end of 31 December 2023.
+- (2A) Subregulation (2) does not apply to a container that stores a hazardous chemical if: - (a) if subregulation 341(2) applies-the container is labelled as mentioned in that subregulation; or - (b) if subregulation 342(1A) applies-the container is labelled as mentioned in that subregulation. - (2C) Subregulation (2) does not apply to a container that stores a hazardous chemical if:

-(3) A person conducting a business or undertaking at a workplace must ensure that a container labelled for a hazardous chemical is used only for the use, handling or storage of the hazardous chemical.
+- (a) if subregulation 341(4) applies-the container is labelled as mentioned in that subregulation; or - (b) if subregulation 342(1C) applies-the container is labelled as mentioned in that subregulation. - (3) A person conducting a business or undertaking at a workplace must ensure that a container labelled for a hazardous chemical is used only for the use, handling or storage of the hazardous chemical.